Go paper-free

 Amend paper-free preferences for your statements and correspondence.

-When applying for a mortgage as a retiree, there are a few extra things to look out for.
+When you apply for a mortgage as a retiree, there are a few extra things to look out for.

-This can make monthly repayments more expensive.
-Some lenders have set an age limit for new mortgage applications at 65 to 70 years old.
-With Lloyds Bank, there are age limits on when your mortgage must be paid off:
+Having less time to pay your mortgage back, will make your monthly repayments more expensive.
+Some lenders set an age limit for new mortgage applications at 65 to 75 years old.

-If you’re already retired, or you will retire during your mortgage term, you’ll need to prove that you can continue to make the monthly repayments.
+If you’re already retired, or you’ll retire during your mortgage term, you’ll need to prove that you can continue to make the monthly repayments.

 Whether you’re buying a new house at 25 or 65, your lender will want to know that you can repay the mortgage in full.

-Some lenders will let you to take out a mortgage that you’ll still be repaying after you have retired.
-You might also be able to arrange a new mortgage, even after retirement.
+Some lenders will let you take out a mortgage that you’ll still be repaying after you’ve retired.
+You might also be able to arrange a new mortgage – even after retirement.
 This often depends on your retirement income.

-Make your lender aware of all of these income types when you want to apply.
+Make your lender aware of all these income types when you want to apply.

 When considering your application, your mortgage provider will need to see evidence of your retirement income.

-For workplace pensions, you’ll need to provide a pension forecast or annuity statement, as well as a statement for your State Pension.
+For workplace pensions, you’ll need to give a pension forecast or annuity statement and a statement for your State Pension.

-If you are still working, but planning on retiring soon, you may need to show evidence of both your current income and what you’ll have when you’ve retired.
+If you’re still working, but planning on retiring soon, you may need to show evidence of both your current income and what you’ll have when you’ve retired.

-Retirement-interest only mortgages (RIO) work in a similar way, but are designed for people over the age of 55 and those who are retired, or planning to retire soon.
+Retirement interest-only mortgages work in a similar way for people over the age of 55 and those who are retired or planning to retire soon.

-You’ll need to show the lender you can afford to make the monthly interest payments to apply for a RIO mortgage and pass affordability checks too.
+You’ll need to pass affordability checks and show the lender you’ll be able to make the monthly interest payments to apply for an RIO mortgage.

 The money from selling the house often goes towards paying off the mortgage.